philipmortimer/Rock-Paper-Scissors/README.md

 This project trains a neural network to classify images of people playing rock paper scissors.
 This was done using a dataset of around 10,000 images.
 These images are run through the Medaipipe Hands AI model that converts an image of a hand to cartesian coordinates of the hand's location.
 This data was augmented to increase the size and diversity of the dataset.
 Using a CNN, I achieved ~98.3% classification accuracy.
 Please consult "main.py" and the other 4 python files to understand the training process.
-If you wish to train your own model, simply place all images you wish to train the model with in "Training Process/Raw Images".
+If you wish to train your own model, simply place all images you wish to use to train the model with in "Training Process/Raw Images".
 Then run "main.py" after you have installed the required dependencies (see "requirements.txt" [I have tested that this works in conjunction with Python 3.9]).
+Note that training is massively influenced by random factors.
+If your trained model doesn't perform well, retraining with a different seed seems to often work.
 Using this trained model, I created a react website that allows users to use their webcam as an input to play rock paper scissors.
 The website code can be found in the
 "Rock Paper Scissors Website" folder.
 Simply change to this directory and run "npm start" (after having run "npm install" to install dependencies).
 This will run the website.